mainmatter/playbook/book/introduction/README.md

 of any kind in any industry – whether you are a CTO of an established company, a founder looking to set up their own product team, a product manager, designer or developer.

+Of course the techniques that work great for one team might not work as well for another one.
+That is why instead of focussing on any precise tasks and tools, we focus on the underlying values and techniques that are independent of any particular tools or organizational structure.
+Whether you are running a small team of only a few people or a large organization, whichever of the plethora of tools for organizing software teams you are using, you should be able to adopt the techniques presented in this book.